manuelbieh/react-book/ecosystem/internationalization.md

-# Multilingualism
+# Internationalization

-One of the topics that comes up again and again besides **routing** and **state management** is **multilingualism**.
+One of the topics that comes up again and again besides **routing** and **state management** is **internationalization**.
 How do I get my application translated so that a German user sees a German interface while other users see an English interface?

 In this chapter I don't want to go into the depths of **Internationalization** \(mostly abbreviated: **i18n**\), because this is about **React**.
 I therefore assume a certain \(low\) basic understanding of the internationalization of user interfaces and concentrate on how to implement it in React.